nodejs/node/doc/api/documentation.markdown

 The HTML template is located at `doc/template.html`.

-If you find a error in this documentation, please [submit an issue][] or see [the contributing guide][] for directions on how to submit a patch.
+If you find an error in this documentation, please [submit an issue][] or see [the contributing guide][] for directions on how to submit a patch.

 ## Stability Index